520 words

 npm run dev

-Once setup is complete, it will display a message that your blog is available at http://localhost:4321/ by default.
+Once the setup is complete, it will display a message that your blog is available at http://localhost:4321/ by default.

 The Astro dev server ready message

-Uploading to GitHub#
+Upload to GitHub#

 Once you’re ready to publish your blog, you will need to push it to a GitHub repository.